fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ---
 Growing up, I recall my Dad often used the old Scots phrase _mony a mickle maks a muckle_ and I’ve always loved it.
 It’s about the value of taking care of the little things because if you keep it up you get something bigger.

-And it’s true.
-For example over the last six months I’ve made lots of small life changes and I’m feeling an overall benefit.
+It’s true, and here’s a good example.
+Over the last six months I’ve made lots of small changes to my life and I’m feeling an overall benefit.
 ---

 ## Where I started